Fully Automated 2D and 3D Convolutional Neural Networks Pipeline for Video Segmentation and Myocardial Infarction Detection in Echocardiography: Related Work

-The second approach of processing cardiovascular data mostly uses ML and DL algorithms.
-In \cite{1year}, 723,754 clinically acquired Echocardiographic tests representing 27,028 patients were acquired to predict 1-year mortality in patients who had encountered heart deficiencies.
-The dataset was divided into 12 groups such that each group represented a different cardiac view.
-Then, 12 3D CNN models were trained separately, such that each model was trained over one data group.
-The AUC values of the models ranged between 69\% and 78\%.
-The accuracy value of the 1-year mortality prediction in patients with heart abnormality records was 75\%. \cite{assess} used DL in order to assess regional wall motion abnormality in Echocardiographic images.
-Data from 300 patients with a history of MI were used and were divided into 3 groups such that each group of data represented a specific cardiac abnormality.
-Data from 100 healthy patients were also added to the data groups.
-Then, 10 versions of the same CNN architecture were trained and evaluated.
-The obtained CNN predictions were compared with the predictions made by expert cardiologists.
-The AUC curve produced by the cardiologists was similar to that produced by the CNNs (0.99 vs 0.98).
+Another approach to assessing data generated from cardiac imaging uses ML and DL models.
+In \cite{1year}, 723,754 clinically acquired echocardiographic videos of the heart (~45 million images) of 27,028 patients were evaluated to predict 1-year mortality rate in patients who had encountered heart deficiencies.
+The dataset was divided into 21 groups such that each group represented a standard echocardiographic view.
+Then, distinct 3D CNN models were generated, trained and tested on each data group separately.
+Additionally, longitudinal electronic health records were added to the videos as input data to the models during training, and the accuracy of the 1-year mortality prediction in patients with heart abnormality records was 75\%.
+This paper shows that applying 3D CNN to echocardiography videos to perform a prediction task is efficient and plausible, however, there is still room to improve the accuracy.
+For example, adding a preprocessing model to normalize the raw videos prior to training the CNN models could ameliorate the accuracy of the prediction.